Maryland GED Application

 While making an application, it is also important to know how, when and where you get your results.

 - The results are available after 4-6 weeks of the test date.
 Transcripts are sent through mail.

 - To get you transcript, you may apply in person or by mail.
 Faxed requests are not accepted.

 - Each official transcript costs you $5.00.

-Like all other US jurisdictions and states, the state of Maryland has its own specific criteria and policies for GED testing.
-Likewise, the state offers you with preparation programs and other required support and facilities for taking your GED credentials.
-If you are planning to make a Maryland GED application, it is essential that you are aware of all these, so that you can make best use of the available resources and facilities.
+Like all other US jurisdictions and states, the state of Maryland has its own specific criteria and policies.
+Likewise, the state offers you with preparation programs and other required support and facilities for taking your credentials.
+It is essential that you are aware of all these, so that you can make best use of the available resources and facilities.